-POGIL's Spring Inquirer newsletter is now available for download!
+POGIL's Fall Inquirer newsletter is now available for download!

 Dr. Caryl Fish, associate professor of chemistry in the Saint Vincent College Herbert W. Boyer School of Natural Sciences, Mathematics and Computing, was honored with the presentation of the Boniface Wimmer Faculty Award at the Saint Vincent College spring Honors Convocation on April 24 in Saint Vincent Basilica.

 The POGIL-Physical Chemistry Laboratory Project has published its first newsletter.
 Click here for access.

 This Strategic Plan was constructed and approved by the POGIL Project Steering Committee during 2012 with considerable input from more than 70 individuals from the larger POGIL community.

 The National Science Foundation has funded the University of Southern California, under the leadership of higher education change and reform expert Dr. Adrianna Kezar, to examine ways to spread STEM education reform through the use of networks.

 The proposed project will examine and compare four longstanding and successful undergraduate STEM reform networks (SENCER, PKAL, BioQUEST, and The POGIL Project) that have different designs, but a common purpose, in order to understand how the networks can be most effectively designed to spread innovations among network members and ultimately on the campuses where they are employed.

 Click the link above to download the latest issue.